rdmullett/voron_nameplate_bot/README.md

 # voron_nameplate_bot
-Nameplate reddit bot that will generate a nameplate for every new serial
+<WIP>Nameplate reddit bot that will generate a nameplate for every new serial and provide a comment containing the link to the google drive